 Kittens, like children, must be taught how to live in your home, and it's up to you to set the rules.
-Once you've set the rules, you'll need to provide your kitten with the means to follow the rules.
-For example, if you want your kitten to sleep in its own bed you'll have to purchase or make an appropriate sleeping place for it.
+Once you've done so, you'll need to provide your kitten with the means to follow them.
+For example, if you want your kitten to sleep in its own bed, you'll have to purchase, or make, an appropriate sleeping place for it.

-Managing Issues With Scratching and Clawing
+Scratching and Clawing

 Litter Box Training

 Most kittens readily adapt to a litter box, especially if they were raised with a mother cat.
 Otherwise, it's usually easy to train a kitten to use the box.
-Make sure the box is easily accessible, filled with a quality litter, and cleaned at least once a day.
+Make sure the box is easily accessible, filled with good-quality litter, and cleaned at least once a day.
 Immediately after a meal, place your kitten in the box.
-You may have to demonstrate by guiding his paw for a few scratches in the litter, but he'll quickly get the idea.
+You may have to demonstrate by guiding its paw for a few scratches in the litter, but the kitty will quickly get the idea.
 Chances are, under proper circumstances, your kitten will not make mistakes and learn to use the box regularly.
 In the rare event your kitten doesn't take to the box, poor litter box maintenance may be the cause.

 Chewing and Biting